Taipei 101: New Year's Eve fireworks displays

 The New Year's Eve Show in Taipei is held at the Taipei City Hall.
 Visitors have a view of Taipei 101 which is surrounded by fireworks at midnight.
 Another popular location for crowds to gather to see the fireworks display is the public square of Sun Yat-sen Memorial Hall.

+The official logo of Taipei 101.

 Architecture and design

 Height

 Various sources, including the building's owners, give the height of Taipei 101 as 508 m, roof height and top floor height as 448 m and 438 m.
 This lower figure is derived by measuring from the top of a 1.2 m platform at the base.
 CTBUH standards include the height of the platform in calculating the overall height, as it represents part of the man-made structure and is above the level of the surrounding pavement.
 Taipei 101 displaced the Petronas Towers as the tallest building in the world by 57.3 m.
 The record it claimed for greatest height from ground to pinnacle was surpassed by the Burj Khalifa in Dubai, which is 829.8 m in height.
 Taipei 101's records for roof height and highest occupied floor briefly passed to the Shanghai World Financial Center in 2008, However, this record was surpassed by the Burj Khalifa in Dubai, United Arab Emirates in 2009.

 Taipei 101 was the world's tallest building, at 508.2 m as measured to its architectural top (spire), exceeding that of the Petronas Towers, which were previously the tallest skyscraper at 451.9 m.
 The height to the top of the roof, at 449.2 m, and highest occupied floor, at 439.2 m, surpassed the previous records of the Willis Tower: 442 m and 412.4 m, respectively.
 It also surpassed the 85-story, 347.5 m Tuntex Sky Tower in Kaohsiung as the tallest building in Taiwan and the 51-story, 244.15 m Shin Kong Life Tower as the tallest building in Taipei.

 Taipei 101 comprises 101 floors above ground, as well as five basement levels.
 The first building to break the half-kilometer mark in height, it was the world's tallest building from 31 March 2004 to 10 March 2010 (six years) until it was surpassed by the Burj Khalifa in 2010.
 For 12 years, it also housed the fastest elevator, at 61 km/h.
 It also has the largest wind damper in the world, at 18 feet across.
 As of 2023, Taipei 101 is the eleventh-tallest building in the world, according to the Council on Tall Buildings and Urban Habitat's official rankings.